pnp/blog/content/post/office-add-ins-community-call-october-13-2021.md

 options](https://docs.microsoft.com/javascript/api/powerpoint/powerpoint.addslideoptions?view=powerpoint-js-preview#slideMasterId)
 (currently in beta).

-We don\'t have footer manipulation APIs, or find and replace logic similar to PowerPoint.
+We don't have footer manipulation APIs, or find and replace logic similar to PowerPoint.
 Please tell us more about these scenarios by creating a feature request at <https://aka.ms/m365dev-suggestions>.